World Calendar Proposal modified a 364-Day Calendar Year to become

 August is changed to 30 days, facilitating transfer of another

-have 30 days.
-The name of Worldsday will be associated with
+30 days.
+The name of Worldsday will be associated with New

-New Year's Eve.
-The excitement of greeting the new year under
+Year's Eve.
+The excitement of greeting the new year under a

-a global idea creates a new bond among people.
-A collective
+global idea creates a new bond among people.
+A collective world

-world approach to problems of today and tomorrow might well be
+approach to problems of today and tomorrow might well be the

-the greatest accomplishment in the history of humanity.
-Unity
+greatest accomplishment in the history of humanity.
+Unity for a

-for a common purpose vastly improves the future of
+common purpose vastly improves the future of civilization.

-civilization.
-Generations to follow us rely on our present
+Generations to follow us rely on our present foresight and

 World Calendar Advantages